cerner/fhir.cerner.com/content/dstu2/Authorization.md

 If the user does not currently have an active session, the Authorization Server will redirect the user to the identity provider for the client organization in order to authenticate.

-If successful, the authorization server will redirect the user-agent back to your client applications redirect_uri with a **code** query paramter.
+If successful, the authorization server will redirect the user-agent back to your client applications redirect_uri with a **code** query parameter.
 This is the authorization code that can be exchanged for an access token.

 ```
 https://test.com/cb?code=1234-567890ab-cdef